fsantanna-no/ce0-old/README.md

 ## Basics

-In *Ce*, type declarations support tuples and variants (subtypes):
+In *Ce*, a new type declaration supports variants (subtypes) with tuples:

 ```
 type Character {
-    Warrior: (_int,_int)    -- variant Warrior has strength and stamina
+    Warrior: (Int,Int)      -- variant Warrior has strength and stamina
-    Ranger:  (_int,_int)    -- variant Ranger has sight and speed
+    Ranger:  (Int,Int)      -- variant Ranger has sight and speed
-    Wizard:  _int           -- variant Wizard has mana power
+    Wizard:  Int            -- variant Wizard has mana power
 }
 ```

-This composite type constructor is also known as algebraic data types because they are composed of products (tuples) and sums (variants).
+Such composite types are also known as algebraic data types because they are composed of sums (variants) and products (tuples).

-A recursive type declaration uses itself in one of its subtypes:
+A new type declaration can also be made recursive if it uses itself in one of its subtypes:

 ```
-type rec List {         -- a list is either empty (`$List`) or
+type rec List {         -- a list is either empty ($List) or
     Item: (_int,List)   -- an item that holds a number and a sublist
 }

-var l: List = Item(_1,Item(_2,$List))   -- list 1 -> 2 -> null
+var l: List = Item (1, Item (2,$List))   -- list `1 -> 2 -> null`
 ```

-TODO: implicit null is important

-Variables of recursive types always hold references to constructors dynamically allocated in the heap:
+A variable of a recursive type holds a reference to its value, since constructors are always dynamically allocated in the heap:

 ```
 var x: List = Item(_1, $List)
     |              __|__
    / \            /     \
   | x |--------> |   1   | <-- actual allocated memory with the linked list
-   \_/           |  null |
+   \_/   ref     |  null |
     |             \_____/
     |                |
   stack             heap